Attax/inurl/README.md

 # inurl
-A short url web application write by Node.js with MySQLand Redis
+A short url web application write by Node.js with MySQL and Redis